 - Tracking in mobile applications

-The waters here become muddy.
 Unauthenticated pages are those that are most likely available to site visitors and even search engines.
-Since it is unlikely that these pages include PHI, the entity can track as usual without worrying about compliance with HIPAA regulations.
+Since it is unlikely that these pages include PHI, the entity can track them as usual without worrying about compliance with HIPAA regulations.

 However, issues start to appear when specific information is linked to PII.
 For instance, if you know someone's name or IP address and they visit a page to learn more about a specific illness or to find out a clinic's hours, you may unintentionally be collecting PHI.